-Jungheinrich has been producing electric trucks for over 60 years.
-For the first time in our history, we sold more than 100,000 electric trucks last year.
+Jungheinrich has been producing electric trucks for 65 years.
+For the first time in our history, we sold approximately 120,000 electric trucks last year.
 We strongly believe that energy efficiency is one of the key issues of our time.
 Solutions that are environmentally friendly and energy efficient are increasingly becoming a decisive factor in intralogistics.
 Our unique vertical integration in the area of energy allows us to approach this topic in its entirety.
 We are the only intralogistics supplier that develops, produces and offers trucks, batteries, charging systems and power units.